justinjm/gcp-bigquery-row-level-access/README.md

 #### Create Cloud Function

-Create and deploy a Cloud function:
+Create and deploy a Cloud function from the source code in the [functions](functions/) directory:

 ```sh
 gcloud functions deploy bq-table-row-access-policies \